A line of colourful box files on a shelf.

 4. Note until appeal proceedings are concluded, any disciplinary sanctions remain in force.

 1. The Disciplinary Appeals Committee shall have made available to it all written evidence submitted for the original decision, and all other relevant written documents.
-The Director of Events and Services will also request written submissions from all parties.
+The Chair of the Disciplinary Appeals Committee will also request written submissions from all parties.
 All written evidence will be circulated at least two working days in advance of a hearing.
 It is the responsibility of parties making submissions to ensure that they meet this deadline.

 2. All parties may call witnesses, as may the Disciplinary Appeals Committee.
 Names of any witnesses must also be submitted two working days in advance.
 It is the responsibility of the member to ensure that witnesses they wish to call are approached and are informed of the meeting time and location.
 Where witnesses are Association staff or officers, the Association will take all reasonable steps to facilitate their attendance.